 (Leigh Henson photo, Christmas Eve, 2002)

-Today this building houses the Dick Logan AutoCare Center, which provides
+History, p.
+191).
+In 2002 this building housed the Dick Logan AutoCare Center, which provided

 tune-ups, battery replacement, and repair for tires, exhaust systems,